antpass79/SimpleSearchEngine/README.md

 - only the first level inside the specified folder is processed (not sub folder)

 ## Run the program

+### Pre-requirements
+The console application is written with Java 11 and tested with JUnit 5.4.

+### Steps to run
 Once the package is downloaded [or unzipped], follow the below steps to run the program:

 - Open a command prompt